abechtel31/Programming-Languages-Blog/Blog7.md

     = 10

 ## Going Forward
-In this blog we learned about Lamda Calculus and will continue in the following [blog 8](Blog8.md) .
+In this blog we learned about Lambda Calculus and will continue in the following [blog 8](Blog8.md) .

 ## Resources
 * [A Tutorial Introduction to the Lambda Calculus](https://personal.utdallas.edu/~gupta/courses/apl/lambda.pdf)